0xVolt/cemetery-of-culture/README.md

 ### Introduction
 This repository was created with the intention of keeping track of all the files that I create over the course of my B.Tech in Computer Science & Engg. specialising in AI/ML.

 Contributors are most welcome to fork and create pull requests.
-The rest of the `readme` file will talk about how to get started forking the repo and making a pull request.
+The rest of the `README.md` file will talk about how to get started forking the repo and making a pull request.

 ### Ideal use
 To make the most of this repository, keep in mind the aforementioned objective of this repo, namely, to improve everyone's version control skills and to become better programmers in a team.